trueos/pcbsd/src-qt5/docs/controlpanel.rst

 To instead prepare a FreeNAS® 9.3 system to use as the backup target, first ensure that the system has been updated to the latest software update using
 :menuselection:`System -> Update`.
 Then, perform the following configuration steps.

 Create a service account for the stunnel service by going to :menuselection:`Account --> Users --> Add User`.
-In the screen shown in Figure 8.19s, input the following values in these fields then press "OK" to create the account:
+In the screen shown in :numref:`Figure %s: Create the Service Account <iscsi4>`, input the following values in these fields then press "OK" to create the account:

 * **User ID:** 341